How to Set Boundaries Without Feeling Guilty

 • If I stop helping so much, people will pull away

-• I don’t know how to ask for what I actually need
+• I don’t actually know how to ask for what I actually need

-These fears make sense.
-They come from old patterns and old conditioning.
-But they are not the truth.
+These fears come from old patterns and old conditioning but they are not the truth.
 Boundaries don’t ruin relationships.
 They make them healthier because they create honesty, respect, and mutual care.

 The Guilt Myth: Why Saying No Is Not Selfish